venysssssssssss/AwsOverview/README.md

 - **Proximity** to customers: reduced latency
 - **Available** services within a Region: new services and new features aren't available in every Region
 - **Pricing**: pricing varies region to region and is transparent in the service pricing page
+- **Capacity is unlimited in the cloud, you do not need to worry about it.
+The 4 points of considerations when choosing an AWS Region are: compliance with data governance and legal requirements, proximity to customers, available services and features within a Region, and pricing.**

 ### 2.12.
 AWS Availability Zones